RPi-Distro/pi-gen/README.md

    you were looking for something between truly minimal and Raspbian-lite, here's where you start trimming.

- - **Stage 3** - desktop system.
-Here's where you get the full desktop system with X11 and LXDE, web browsers, git for development, Raspbian custom UI enhancements, etc.  This is a base desktop system, with some development tools installed.

- - **Stage 4** - complete Raspbian system.
-More development tools, an email client, learning tools like Scratch, specialized packages like sonic-pi and wolfram-engine, system documentation, office productivity, etc.  This is the stage that installs all of the things that make Raspbian friendly to new users.
+ - **Stage 3** - the HASSbian stage.
+This is where all the Home Assistant specific packages are installed, permissions are set and users created.
+   This is the only stage we add to the original build script.

+   The original **Stage 3** and **Stage 4** are removed since they are not used on the HASSbian image.

 ### Stage specification
 If you wish to build up to a specified stage (such as building up to stage 2 for a lite system), place an empty file named `SKIP` in each of the `./stage` directories you wish not to include.